Gaining medical work experience is a vital component of your medical school application.

 With the COVID-19 pandemic, students were unable to attend the work experience that they had arranged, so virtual medical work experience was the way forward for many candidates.
 Enter Observe GP.

-Observe GP - virtual medical work experience
+virtual medical work experience

 Observe GP is an initiative set up by the Royal College of General Practitioners, a professional body in the UK for GPs.
 Observe GP is a free system that was created for the purpose of giving each and every medical applicant a fair chance at gaining work experience, not reliant on who their family happens to know.